PACMANN: Point Adaptive Collocation Method for Artificial Neural Networks: Results

+Here, we set the Reynolds number to $Re = 1$.
+Furthermore, we choose the right-hand side function $f$ based on the manufactured solution

+We compare PACMANN against the other sampling methods for the Navier-Stokes problem with Dirichlet boundary conditions and initial conditions prescribed by the manufactured solution.
+For this problem, we sample 300 collocation points, and we employ 75 points for the boundary conditions and 75 points for the initial conditions.
+The network architecture used for this problem consists of four hidden layers of 64 neurons.

-The mean and standard deviation of the test error for both $\lambda_1$ and $\lambda_2$ and the mean training time for each of the sampling methods are given in Table \ref{tab:Navier_Stokes_overview_L2_error}.
-In this inverse problem, PACMANN in combination with Adam at a stepsize of $10^{-2}$ achieves the lowest test error for $\lambda_1$ and $\lambda_2$ at a slightly higher computational cost compared to the following best method, RAR-D. Furthermore, we note that the non-adaptive sampling methods generally outperform the other adaptive methods considered in this study, both in the mean and standard deviation of the test error.
+The mean and standard deviation of the $L_2$ relative error and the $H^1$ semi-norm for $u, v$, and $w$, and the mean runtime for each of the sampling methods are given in~\Cref{tab:3D_Navier_Stokes_overview_L2_error,tab:3D_Navier_Stokes_overview_H1_seminorm}.
+In this problem, PACMANN in combination with Adam at a stepsize of $10^{-4}$ achieves the lowest errors for $u$, $v$, and $w$ while maintaining a computational cost comparable to that of other adaptive sampling methods.